“If you know the enemy and know yourself you need not fear the results of a hundred battles.” - Sun Tzu

 Perhaps the most intimidating aspect of business assessment is analyzing data.
 The following programs organize your business’s numbers into visual representations of what is and isn’t working.

-- Tableu Public: This free software allows you to create interactive data visualizations from a given spreadsheet or file (with up to 1 million rows of data!).
+- Tableau Public: This free software allows you to create interactive data visualizations from a given spreadsheet or file (with up to 1 million rows of data!).
 The visuals are highly customizable and can reveal eye-opening trends in your business’s processes.

 - KNIME: KNIME uses an easy-to-learn visual programming language that lets you drop blocks of code onto a flowchart in order to create simple and automated analysis solutions – no actual programming required!